 When we finally hit the trail it was about 9 AM and the sun had some warmth to it.
 It looked like it was going to be a great day.

-We had 16.4 kilometres and about 8.5 hours of hiking ahead of us.
+We had 16.4 km and about 8.5 hours of hiking ahead of us

 Backpacking in Pukaskwa with a stop at Hook Falls on the White River

 We arrived at Hook Falls on the White River for lunch – ahead of the suggested time for once.
 There are a few campsites here, and in fact our reservation had been for Hook Falls but I think the three of us were happy that we ended up at Willow River instead.
 Sometimes it pays to be slow.

 I particularly enjoyed seeing the White River as my son had canoed it as a teenager.
 It’s a far more powerful river than I anticipated especially as it narrowed toward its’ end.